eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 These functions are enabled when ``PROFILE_DISCOVERY`` is selected in the ``client.config`` file.
 The declaration of these functions can be found in ``uxr/client/profile/discovery/discovery.h``.

-*This feature is only available on linux.*
+*This feature is only available on Linux.*

 ------